Guyana Travel Advice

 Year on year, there has been an increase in crime against persons of which are of a serious nature, including violent weapon driven robberies, some resulting in murder.
 A majority of these crimes happen within the capital.

 Crime is rife in some areas, even during the daylight hours and include acts such as theft from vehicles and muggings.
 Police will respond with firearms, if they feel they are being threatened or attacked.
-It is advised that you do not carry valuables and keep a low profile.
+The overall travel advice for Guyana is that it is advised that you do not carry valuables and keep a low profile.

 Despite Guyana being rich in natural resources such as gold and diamonds, it remains a very poor country with a corrupt government that is barely functioning.
 The country's main export is sugar and the off-shore oil industry is in its infancy.